Hand–eye coordination: Aging

-Bálint's syndrome
+Balint's syndrome

 Bálint's syndrome is characterized by a complete lack of eye–hand coordination and has been demonstrated to occur in isolation to optic ataxia.
 It is a rare psychological condition resulting most often from damage bilaterally to the superior parieto-occipital cortex.
 One of the most common causes is from strokes, but tumours, trauma, and Alzheimer's disease can also cause damage.
-Balint's syndrome patients can suffer from 3 major components: optic apraxia, optic ataxia, and simultanagnosia.
+Balint's syndrome patients can suffer from three major components: optic apraxia, optic ataxia, and simultanagnosia.
 Simultanagnosia is when patients have difficulty perceiving more than one object at a time.
 There have been three different approaches for rehabilitation.
-The first approach is the adaptive or functional approach.
-It involves functional tasks that use a patient's strengths and abilities.
+The first approach is the adaptive or functional approach; it involves functional tasks that use a patient's strengths and abilities.
 The second approach is remedial approach and involves restoration of the damaged central nervous system by training perceptual skills.
 The last approach is multi-context approach and involves practising a targeted strategy in a multiple environment with varied tasks and movement demands, along with self-awareness tasks.

 Optic apraxia

 Optic apraxia is a condition that results from a total inability of a person to coordinate eye and hand movements.
-Although similar to optic ataxia, its effects are more severe and do not necessarily come from damage to the brain, but may arise from genetic defects or degeneration of tissue.
+Although similar to optic ataxia, its effects are more severe and do not necessarily come from damage to the brain, but may arise from genetic defects or tissue degeneration.

 Optic ataxia

 Optic ataxia or visuomotor ataxia is a clinical problem associated with damage to the occipital–parietal cortex in humans, resulting in a lack of coordination between the eyes and hand.
 It can affect either one or both hands and can be present in part of the visual field or the entire visual field.
-Optic ataxia has been often considered to be a high-level impairment of eye–hand coordination resulting from a cascade of failures in the sensory to motor transformations in the posterior parietal cortex.
+Optic ataxia has been often considered to be a high-level impairment of hand–eye coordination resulting from a cascade of failures in the sensory to motor transformations in the posterior parietal cortex.
 Visual perception, naming, and reading are still possible, but visual information cannot direct hand motor movements.
 Optic ataxia has been often confused with Balint's syndrome, but recent research has shown that optic ataxia can occur independently of Balint's syndrome.
 Optic ataxia patients usually have troubles reaching toward visual objects on the side of the world opposite to the side of brain damage.
 Often these problems are relative to current gaze direction, and appear to be remapped along with changes in gaze direction.
 Some patients with damage to the parietal cortex show "magnetic reaching": a problem in which reaches seem drawn toward the direction of gaze, even when it is deviated from the desired object of grasp.